Allgäu Alps

-The Allgäu Alps (Allgäuer Alpen) are a mountain range in the Northern Limestone Alps, located in Bavaria and Baden-Württemberg in Germany and Tyrol and Vorarlberg in Austria.
+The Allgäu Alps (Allgäuer Alpen) are a mountain range in the Northern Limestone Alps, located on the Austria–Germany border, which covers parts of the German states of Bavaria and Baden-Württemberg and the Austrian states of Tyrol and Vorarlberg.
 The range lies directly east of Lake Constance.

 Character

 The mountain range is characterised by an unusual variety of rock formations and consequently a rich tapestry of landscapes, in particular, the steep "grass mountains" (Grasberge) of the Allgäu Alps with gradients of up to 70°.
 Its flora is amongst the most varied in the whole Alpine region and its accessibility by lifts and paths is outstanding.
 The mountain paths (Höhenwege) running from hut to hut are well known and hikers can spend seven to ten days walking in the mountains without descending to inhabited valleys.
 Thanks to its location on the northern edge of the Alps, the region has relatively high precipitation and is the rainiest in Germany.
 In winter the Allgäu Alps – at least in the higher regions – are comparatively snowy.
 Even a small glacier and several permanent snowfields survive.

 The Allgäu Alps and the Allgäu region are not identical.
 The Allgäu is a landscape that, according to present-day understanding, is (almost entirely, but see Tannheimer Tal) on German soil.
 By contrast, the Allgäu Alps are a mountain range of the Alps whose definition falls out of the Alpine Club classification of the Eastern Alps.
 Parts of the Allgäu Alps, including its highest summit, lie on Austrian soil.
 The Allgäu region, however, extends far beyond the Allgäu Alps to the north and northwest.